-During the course of a campaign turn each of the six player states will be able to make a single offensive in random order.
+During the course of a campaign turn each of the major states will normally be able to make a single offensive in random order.
 The campaign turn progresses in the following sequence:

 - Revolt by a province is determined;

-- A player with a great captain, if there is one that turn, conducts his offensives and resolves battles;
+- A state with a great captain, if there is one that turn, conducts all its offensives and resolves battles;

-- Each remaining player state, selected at random, makes his offensive and a battle is resolved.
+- Each remaining player state, selected at random, makes an offensive and a battle is resolved.

 It’s important to note that offensives are not simultaneous, but sequential.

-Revolts are determined by a die roll and they impact provinces that are not homeland provinces.
+Revolts are determined by a die roll and they impact most provinces either resulting as a full scale revolt, or in some cases a regime change.
 A maximum of one province can revolt each campaign turn, which is ten years.
-The impact of a revolt is the province is no longer player controlled and an offensive needs to be recaptured, assuming the player wishes to.
+The impact of a revolt is the province is no longer controlled by a major state and an offensive needs to be recaptured, assuming the major state can and wishes to.
 While revolts can occasionally trigger a special event the normal impact is that large empires spend more time suppressing revolts than conducting offensives.

-There are some other more detailed rules but I hope this short summary will help explain the basic mechanics and help place the battles in context.
+There are of course some more detailed rules.
+However, I hope this short summary will help explain the basic mechanics and help place the battles in context.